Jossiah-Oscar/Jossiah-Oscar/README.md

 - 👋 Hi, I’m @Jossiah-Oscar
 - 👀 I’m interested in Mobile Development and DevOps
-- 🌱 I’m currently working with Flutter
+- 🌱 I’m currently working with Flutter and Nest JS
 - 💞️ I’m looking to collaborate on Mobile apps
 - 📫 How to reach me Jossiahoscar@gmail.com